funcsec/funcsec.com/content/_index.md

 description: "Before Attackers Do"
 ---

-Follow on twitter at [@funcsec](https://twitter.com/funcsec "Functional Security")
+Follow on Mastodon at [@funcsec](https://infosec.exchange/@funcsec "Functional Security")

-Content will be focused around hacking challanges, CTFs, social engineering, social psychology, devops (sysops?), and tutorials that are too long for email.
+Content will be focused around odd hacky scripts, CTFs, social engineering, social psychology, and tutorials that are too long for email.
 Opinions are my own.